History of the People's Republic of China: Political turmoil

 In 1983, left-wing conservatives initiated the "Anti-Spiritual Pollution Campaign".

 In 1986, the student demonstrations led to the resignation of Hu Yaobang, then General Secretary of CCP and a leading reformist, and the left-wing conservatives continued to launch the "Anti-Bourgeois Liberalisation Campaign".
 The campaign ended in mid-1987 because Zhao Ziyang convinced Deng Xiaoping that the conservatives were taking advantage of the campaign to oppose the Reforms and Opening-up program.

 Although standards of living improved significantly in the 1980s, Deng's reforms were not without criticism.
 Hard-liners asserted that Deng opened China once again to various social evils, and an overall increase in materialistic thinking, while liberals attacked Deng's unrelenting stance on wider political reforms.
 Liberal forces began gathering in different forms to protest against the Party's authoritarian leadership.
 In 1989, the death of Hu Yaobang, a liberal figure, triggered weeks of spontaneous protests in the Tiananmen Square.
 The government imposed martial law and sent in tanks and soldiers to suppress the demonstrations.
 Western countries and multilateral organisations briefly suspended their formal ties with China's government under Premier Li Peng's leadership, which was directly responsible for the military curfew and bloody crackdown.

 Military modernisation

 In early 1979, China started a one-month war with Vietnam.
 Furthermore, China continued to support Khmer Rouge during Deng Xiaoping's time together with the United States, Thailand and several other countries to counter the regional influence of the Soviet Union.

 In March 1981, Deng Xiaoping determined that a military exercise was necessary for the People's Liberation Army (PLA), and in September 1981, the North China Military Exercise took place, becoming the largest exercise conducted by the PLA since the founding of the People's Republic.

-In 1985, in order to modernise the PLA and to save money, Deng cut 1 million troops from the military (百万大裁军) and ordered further modernisation.
+In 1985, in order to modernise the PLA and to save money, Deng cut 1 million troops from the military and ordered further modernisation.